NETWORK PROJECTS -

-The Upper Murray Regional Neighbourhood House Network was successful in securing Prevention Partnership Program funding through the Victorian Responsible Gambling Foundation.
-The project, called Behind the Scenes at the Neighbourhood House, runs from October 2019 to June 2021.
+The Upper Murray Regional Neighbourhood House Network was successful in securing Prevention Partnership Program funding through the Victorian Responsible Gambling Foundation (VRGF).
+The project, called Behind the Scenes at the Neighbourhood House, ran from October 2019 to March 2022.

 The overall goal of the project is to increase the skills, knowledge and understanding of UMRNHN members so they can be proactive in their work with people at risk of gambling harm, particularly through the reduction of social isolation and loneliness and overcoming the stigma associated with gambling.

 Raise awareness amongst members about the issues of gambling.
 A project worker will work with members individually and collectively, providing information, training and tools so they develop the understanding and confidence to proactively consider new and existing opportunities with a ‘reduction of gambling harm’ lens.

 Resource members through seed funding to develop local strategies that reduce the risk of gambling in their community.

 This project recognises the work done by CHAOS Network in East Melbourne in the Together We Do Better project, and aims to build on the learnings from that project to contextualise it to a rural/regional network setting.